-A few months ago, I was honored to be a guest on the podcast Social Entrepreneur with Nathan A. Webster (you can check out the recording here).
+A few months ago, I was honored to be a guest on the podcast Social Entrepreneur with Nathan A. Webster.
 Nathan and I had such a good time that he invited me back to talk about five tips of things to do before the year wraps up.
-Here’s the link for the new one: 5 Fundraising Tips for Q4.
-Because I have your back, I’ve written up some notes from what we talked about.
+I’ve included the podcast recording below!
+And because I have your back, I’ve written up some notes from what we talked about.

 Let’s get into it!

 - Think of a story that illustrates your impact.

 - We’re all emotional creatures, and we love a good story.
 It’s a great way to draw people in and show your impact without telling them what you do with tons of jargon and fluff.
 In this story, try to get as specific as possible, describing the people involved and using descriptive language about the setting and the feelings.
 Show, don’t tell!

 - You can use this story everywhere, whether in mail, email, social media, or even in person.
 You might feel like you’re telling the story over and over, but you won’t oversaturate your donors – your donors only hear a fraction of your messages, and will pay attention to even a smaller portion than that.

 - Tell your story & communicate it out.

 - If you have the capacity, send out a mail appeal.
 You can stick with a simple letter and donation envelope.
 Mail it out to donors from the past three years, and if you have the time, you can segment the list more and send more targeted communications.